Heinrich Finkelstein: Career

 Although respected and honored internationally as a pediatrician, being a Jew, he never received an Ordinary professorship and was only a lecturer at the Berlin University.

 On 1 March 1933, shortly before the Nazis gained power, he retired.
-But in 1935, he lost his teaching position and license to practice medicine.
+However, in 1935, he lost his teaching position and license to practice medicine.
 In 1936 he was invited as visiting professor to Chicago but soon returned to Berlin to be near his sister, his only family (he never married).

 The November pogrom of 1938 led him to leave Germany for good.
-Heinrich Finkelstein immigrated to Chile, but he was too old and too sick to start again from scratch.
-Salvador Allende, who later became Chile's president, was then the health minister, and put him an honorary pension which was withdrawn shortly after the fall of the government.
-Colleagues from the University of Santiago procured him a pro forma appointment as doorman to the Hospital, which secured him his daily bread.
-Nevertheless, in difficult cases, he kept being called as a consultant.
+Finkelstein immigrated to Chile, but he was too old and too sick to start again from scratch.
+Salvador Allende, who later became Chile's president, was then the health minister, and gave him an honorary pension, which was withdrawn shortly after the fall of the government.
+Colleagues from the University of Santiago procured him a pro forma appointment as doorman to the hospital, which secured him his daily bread.
+Nevertheless, in difficult cases, he was still called in as a consultant.

-Finkelstein's wrote a book on infant diseases (Lehrbuch der Säuglingskrankheiten) that was printed both in German and Spanish, in which he summarized his experience and his vision of a holistic medicine.
+Finkelstein wrote a book on infant diseases (Lehrbuch der Säuglingskrankheiten) that was printed both in German and Spanish, in which he summarized his experience and his vision of holistic medicine.
 This work became a standard reference textbook for generations of pediatricians in Europe and Latin America, well into the postwar period.

-On 28 January 1942 Heinrich Finkelstein died in Santiago de Chile.
+On 28 January 1942 Heinrich Finkelstein died in Santiago, Chile.